 At what speed do hybrid cars switch from battery power to petrol power?

-The exact speed at which a hybrid car transitions from battery power to petrol power varies depending on the make and model of the vehicle.
-However, here are some general guidelines:
+The exact speed at which a hybrid car switches from battery to petrol power can depend on several factors:

 What speed do hybrid cars switch from battery power to petrol power?